Aiden-Patterson/Hello-World/README.md

 * Visual Studio Code
 * Git / GitHub

-I used C# because I am currently learning it and wanted some extra experience in writing the calsses neccessary to run a C# program
+I used C# because I am currently learning it and wanted some extra experience in writing the classes neccessary to run a C# program

 # Useful Websites